 RULES of Portsmouth Northsea Swimming Club (“the Club”) as at 31 January 2019

-2.1 The objects of the Club shall be the teaching, development and practice of swimming, for its members and shall, where appropriate, be to compete.
+2.1 The objects of the Club shall be the teaching, development and practice of swimming and open water swimming for its members and shall, where appropriate, be to compete.
 In the furtherance of these objects:

-2.2 The Club shall be affiliated to ASA South East Region (and shall adopt and conform to the rules of such association) and such other bodies as the Club may determine from time to time.
+2.2 The Club shall be affiliated to Swim England South East Region, and shall adopt and conform to the rules of Swim England South East Region, and to such other bodies as the Club may determine from time to time.

-2.3.3 members of the Club shall in accordance with ASA Laws comply with the ASA Child Safeguarding Procedures.
+2.3.3 members of the Club shall in accordance with Swim England Regulations comply with Wavepower.

-2.4 By virtue of the affiliation of the Club to ASA South East Region the Club and all members of the Club acknowledge that they are subject to the laws and rules of:
+2.4 By virtue of the affiliation of the Club to Swim England South East Region, the Club and all members of the Club acknowledge that they are subject to the regulations, rules and constitutions of:

-2.4.1 ASA South East Region and Hampshire ASA; and
+2.4.1 Swim England South East Region; and Hampshire County ASA

 3.1 The total membership of the Club shall not normally be limited.
 If however the Committee considers that there is a good reason to impose any limit from time to time then the Committee shall put forward appropriate proposals for consideration at a General Meeting of the Club.
 The members shall have the right to impose (and remove) from time to time any limits on total membership (or any category of membership) of the Club.

-3.2 All persons who assist in any way with the club’s activities shall become members of the club and hence of the ASA and the relevant ASA membership fee shall be paid.
-Assisting with the club’s activities shall include, but not be restricted to, administrators, associate members, instructors, teachers and coaches, whether employed, self employed or voluntary, committee members, helpers, honorary members, life members, officers, patrons, presidents, technical and non-technical officials, temporary members, vice presidents and verifiers or tutors of the ASA’s educational certificates.
+3.2 All persons who assist in any way with the Club’s activities shall become members of the Club and hence of Swim England and the relevant Swim England membership fee shall be paid.
+Assisting with the Club’s activities shall include, but not be restricted to, administrators, associate members, voluntary instructors, teachers and coaches, Committee members, helpers, Honorary members, life members, Officers, patrons, Presidents, technical and non-technical officials, temporary members, Vice Presidents and verifiers or tutors of Swim England’s educational certificates.

-3.3 Paid instructors, teachers and coaches who are not members of the Club must be members of a body which accepts that its members are bound by the A.S.A.’s Code of Ethics, the Laws relating to Child Protection and those parts of the Judicial Laws, Judicial Rules and procedures necessary for their implementation and whilst engaged in activities under the jurisdiction of the A.S.A. shall be subject to all the constraints and privileges of the Judicial Laws and Rules.
+3.3 Paid instructors, teachers and coaches who are not members of the Club must be members of a body which accepts that its members are bound by Swim England’s Code of Ethics, Swim England Regulations relating to Wavepower those parts of the Judicial Regulations and procedures necessary for their implementation and whilst engaged in activities under the jurisdiction of Swim England shall be subject to all the constraints and privileges of the Judicial Regulations.

 3.6 The Club may refuse membership only for good and sufficient cause, such as conduct or character likely to bring the Club or the sport into disrepute, or, in the case of a swimmer, being unable to achieve the entry standards as laid down and provided by the Club to the applicant for membership.